 |Fuel tank||95 lt|

 In 1980, the first 400 production R5 Turbos were made to comply with Group 4 homologation and allow the car to compete in international rallies.
 All “Turbo 1″s were manufactured at the Alpine factory in Dieppe, France.
 It was a small peppy car perfect for blazing away the French countryside.
-It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless.
-More than a fair share of these cars were upgraded to competition spec.
+It had “only” 160 BHP but could dash to 100 kph (62 mph) in 6.4 seconds nonetheless, often shaming more powerful sports cars on the road.
+Many R5 Turbos were upgraded to competition spec.

 ROAD CAR SPECIFICATIONS